COSCS340/PhoneGames/STATUS.md

 integrated seamlessly with the app and perform QA testing to ensure our users’ experience is bug-free.
 Preston will continue to work on a site-wide chat system and then move to performing penetration tests to make sure our users’ data is secure.
 Michael will be in charge of creating and playtesting our main games, refining the rules and visuals to keep users coming back.
-And lastly, Howard will shift his focus creating a more intuitive and appealing website by redesigning most of the its UI, layout, and overall experience.
+And lastly, Howard will shift his focus towards creating a more intuitive and appealing website by redesigning most of the its UI, layout, and overall experience.

 ## Project Management
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;As of the time of submitting our status report, our project is